MicrosoftDocs/win32/desktop-src/SecAuthN/contents-of-a-digest-challenge-response.md

 ---
-Description: 'The client must send the server a Digest challenge response when it receives a Digest challenge in response to a request for a resource.' ms.assetid: 'a9a30255-a78a-41aa-9dfd-340902f4c550'
+Description: The client must send the server a Digest challenge response when it receives a Digest challenge in response to a request for a resource. ms.assetid: a9a30255-a78a-41aa-9dfd-340902f4c550
-title: Contents of a Digest Challenge Response
+title: Contents of a Digest Challenge Response ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Contents of a Digest Challenge Response